Brock13s/Common-cathode-to-anode-number-converter/README.md

 Why did you make this program even though you could use a calculator

 I decided to make this program because I thought it would be fun and im learning Programming.
 It also saves me from having to type out the equation in the calculator.
-Feel free to modify the source code to your own likings make it do stupid things I dont care just have fun changing my program and feel free to show me your modifed version of my program if you like. :)
+Feel free to modify the source code to your own likings make it do stupid things I dont care just have fun changing my program and feel free to show me your modifed version of my program if you like. :) Program is in the CCTCAv1.0 folder and the source code.